-1.5.3 REPRESENTATIVE-MEETING ATTENDANCE: SEIU may have two (2) employees who serve as official representatives released from work without loss of compensation when meeting and conferring with management representatives where matters within the scope of representation are being considered.
+- 1.4.3 REPRESENTATIVE-MEETING ATTENDANCE: SEIU may have two (2) employees who serve as official representatives released from work without loss of compensation when meeting and conferring with management representatives where matters within the scope of representation are being considered.
 SEIU shall submit a request for such release and shall include a listing of such employees including their titles and departments to the management representative and departments concerned in advance of the meeting.
-The use of City time for this purpose shall not be excessive (no more than three (3) hours per week), nor shall it unreasonably interfere with the performance of City services as determined by the City.
+The use of City time for this purpose shall not be excessive, nor shall it unreasonably interfere with the performance of City services as determined by the City. - 1.4.4 REIMBURSABLE LONG TERM PAID RELEASE TIME: Pursuant to the provisions of SB 1085/Government Code section 3558.8, the City shall grant an employee, with prior department approval and upon written request of SEIU, a reasonable leave of absence without loss of compensation or other benefits for the purpose of enabling employees to serve as stewards or officers of SEIU.
+Leave may be granted on a full-time, part-time, periodic or intermittent basis under the following procedures: - a) The Union officer or steward shall submit a written request to Human Resources at least thirty (30) business days in advance of the requested leave.
+The request shall include dates/duration, name and classification.